micmejia/bible-dump/AMPC/Hosea/Hos 12.md

-Yes, he had power over the [^a]Angel [of the Lord] and prevailed; he wept and sought His favor.
+Yes, he had power over the Angel [of the Lord] and prevailed; he wept and sought His favor.
 He met Him in Bethel, and there [God] spoke with [him and through him with] us--